klis87/normy/packages/normy-react-query/README.md

 So, passing optional 2nd argument has the following use cases:

-- controlling structure of returned object, for example you might be interested only in `{ name: '' }`
+- controlling structure of returned object, for example you might be interested only in `{ id: '', name: '' }`
 - preventing infinite recursions for relationships like friends
 - having automatic Typescript type